Soracom Onyx LTE Dongle Setup Guide

 After a few moments, NetworkManager should establish the cellular connection automatically.
 You can then control the cellular connection using sudo nmcli con up soracom and sudo nmcli con down soracom commands.

-By default, NetworkManager will treat cellular connections with lower priority and continue to route network traffic using WiFi, ethernet, or other network interfaces.
+By default, NetworkManager will treat cellular connections with lower priority and continue to route network traffic using WiFi, Ethernet, or other network interfaces.
 To change this behavior, you can modify the soracom connection to create custom routes or change the interface metric:

 sudo nmcli con modify soracom +ipv4.routes "100.127.0.0/16 0.0.0.0 0, 54.250.252.67/32 0.0.0.0 0, 54.250.252.99/32 0.0.0.0 0"